raviatobjectz/tinycore_install/README.md

 3.) give execute privilage to the install script

     chmod +x ./tinyInstall.sh

+4.)
+Sudo to root

+    sudo su

-4.) run the script
+5.) run the script

     ./tinyInstall.sh

-5.)
+6.)
 Power off, remove the ISO file from the vm and reboot.

     sudo poweroff

-6.)
+7.)
 Enjoy the best linux ever.